This post may contain affiliate links. Please read myย privacy policy.

 Here’s how to cook swai fish in a skillet in just 20 minutes:

-Step 1: Rinse the swai fish fillets with cold water.
-Pat dry with paper towels.
-Season both sides of the fish with salt and ground black pepper.
+Rinse the swai fish fillets under cold water, then pat them dry with paper towels.
+Sprinkle a bit of salt and ground black pepper on both sides to season them.

-Step 2: Heat up a skillet on medium-high heat.
-Add the vegetable oil and pan-fry the seasoned swai fillets, about 1-2 minutes on each side.
-Turn the fish over gently and pan-fry the other side until both sides are light brown with slightly crispy edges.
-Dish out on a plate.
+Heat a skillet over medium-high heat.
+Add a bit of vegetable oil and pan-fry the seasoned swai fillets for about 1-2 minutes on each side.
+Gently flip them over and cook the other side until they’re lightly browned and the edges are just starting to crisp up.
+Remove them from the skillet and place on a plate.

-Step 3: In a saucepan, heat the melted butter, then add the white wine, lemon juice, and a pinch of salt.
-As soon as the sauce bubbles, turn off the heat.
-Drizzle the sauce on the fish, garnish with parsley, and serve immediately.
+In a saucepan, heat the melted butter, then stir in the white wine, lemon juice, and a pinch of salt.
+As soon as the mixture starts to bubble, take it off the heat.
+Drizzle this delicious sauce over the fish, sprinkle with a bit of parsley, and serve right away!

 Helpful Tips For Home Cook

-- Use a non-stick pan or a well-seasoned cast iron skillet for pan-frying to develop a nice crust without the flesh falling apart.
+- I always use a non-stick pan or a well-seasoned cast iron skillet for pan-frying.
+It helps develop a beautiful crust without the fish falling apart.

-- If you’re using a cast iron skillet, make sure the oil is hot enough before adding the fillets to prevent them from sticking to the pan.
+- If I’m using a cast iron skillet, I make sure the oil is hot enough before adding the fillets.
+This prevents them from sticking to the pan.

-- The salt will pull more moisture out of the swai fillets, so pat them dry again before cooking.
-Otherwise, they might steam instead of sear.
+- Since salt pulls moisture from the swai fillets, I pat them dry again before cooking.
+This way, they sear nicely instead of steaming.

-- Let the fillets rest for a minute or two before serving.
-This step allows the juices to be redistributed so that every bite is extra juicy!
+- Once the fillets are done, I let them rest for a minute or two before serving.
+This step helps redistribute the juices, making every bite extra juicy.

-- Serve the sauce on the side if you’re worried about the fish getting soggy.
-That way, everyone can pour in as much or as little as they like.
+- If I’m worried about the fish getting soggy, I serve the sauce on the side.
+That way, everyone can add as much or as little as they prefer.

 Frequently Asked Questions